chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

 Below you can find the `Form` class with all the implementations also for its collaborators.
 In this way it's easy to note what I stated above: the set of all the `Variable` fields of this classes matches the set of the UI components that we saw in the screenshot of the app that you saw above.
+One last important thing to note: [the class `AttachedPictureField` forces the type of the attached picture to be saved to `FrontCover`.
+[In this way the ID3TagEditor will write the ID3 tag with the correct data to display the album cover on my renault clio](/blog/2018/05/25/born-id3tageditor-mp3id3tagger.html "mp3id3tagger id3tageditor")!!! :relieved:

 ```swift